MT1218/MT1218.github.io/content/post/ENGG3000-Bridge-2025/index.md

 ### Heartbeat Class

-This thread runs indepedent to the other the other threads so that the ESP32 knows the connection with the Java program is alive:
+This thread runs independent to the other threads so that the ESP32 knows the connection with the Java program is alive:

 ```Java
 package mcp;